-What Is A Value Proposition? – Definition, Examples, & Templates
+What Is A Value Proposition? – Examples & Templates

 Value proposition is the #1 reason your target audience tries or buys your offering.
 It is the chief trigger for the prospects to think of your offering when they talk or hear about the product/service category.
 But value proposition isn’t the same as the unique selling proposition (USP).
 While USP makes you stand out because of your unique product feature or marketing strategy, the value proposition is a clear statement of tangible results a customer gets from consuming or experiencing your offering.